BREAKING the RMP 2/n Table Code

 ADDITIONAL CODE BREAKING CONSIDERATIONS

-Historians had parsed aspects of Ahmes rational number arithmetic by working backwards.
-Historians also considered personalized Egyptian fraction patterns by considering unproductive analytical methods, thereby muddling data translation.
+Historians have parsed aspects of Ahmes rational number arithmetic by working backwards.
+Oddly, personalized hieratic Egyptian fraction patterns dominated Egyptian math by considering unproductive and dead end methods..

 CONCLUSION

-Ahmes' 2/n table rules were applied to several of the 87 problems.
+Middle Kingdom 2/n table rules were applied by Ahmes to 87 problems.
 Ahmes understood aspects of the fundamental theorem of arithmetic that uniquely factored integers into prime numbers.
 Ahmes did not use algorithms.
 Fragments of a proposed single false position algorithm had been improperly reported for 100 years.
 Single false position was not used in RMP 31, RMP 36, nor any rational number conversion problems cited in Ahmes' 87 problems when considering Occam's Razor, the simplest method is the historical method.

 Ahmes' traditional red auxiliary multiples offered a simpler approach.
 In RMP 31 Ahmes solved 28/97 = 2/97 + 26/97, as RMP 36 solved 30/53 = 2/53 + 28/53.
 Note that 2/97 and 2/53 series were reported in the 2/n table, hence Ahmes was consistent in selecting 2/n conversions.

 Concerning a wider view of Egyptian arithmetic, several narratives connect Middle Kingdom numeration to the Old Kingdom binary numeration system.
-One narrative covers Middle Kingdom arithmetic defining a finite numeration system that "de facto" replaced the Old Kingdom's infinite series numeration system.
-A second narrative reports Ahmes' red auxiliary first-step, used in 2/n tables, converting rational numbers n/p and n/pq to optimized, but not optimal, unit fraction series.
-Several of the RMP's 87 problems applied 2/n table rules, the color coded red auxiliary numbers being the most prominent.
-The clearest examples fo 2/n table rules are recorded in RMP 36 within a once hard-to-read hekat partitioning context.
+One narrative covers Middle Kingdom arithmetic within a finite numeration system that "de facto" replaced the Old Kingdom's infinite series system.
+A second narrative reports Ahmes' red auxiliary method .
+Ahmes 2/n table method converted rational numbers n/p and n/pq to optimized, but not optimal, unit fraction series.
+All the RMP's 87 problems applied 2/n table rules, the color coded red auxiliary numbers being the most prominent.
+The clearest example of 2/n table rules were recorded in RMP 36 within a hekat algebra context.
+On close inspection, adding back missing data, RMP 36 was more a proto-number theory problem than a weights and measures algebra problem.

 BIBLIOGRAPHY